sankky07/Online-Code-Compiler/README.md

 Commit changes (git commit -m "Added new feature").
 Push the branch (git push origin feature-name).
 Create a Pull Request.

-License 📝
+## 📜 License & Copyright
-This project is open-source under the MIT License.
+This project is licensed under the Apache 2.0 License.

-💡 Made with ❤️ by [Sanket]
+© 2025 [Sanket Sahu].
+All rights reserved.
-Let me know if you need any modifications! 🚀🔥
+Unauthorized copying, modification, or redistribution without proper attribution is strictly prohibited.